duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_3_calibration_wheel.md

-Repeat this process until the robot drives straight
+Repeat this process until the robot drives straight.

+Want to learn more about odometry and odometry calibration?
+Check out our massive open online course resources: [video](videolink), [theory, activities and exercises](theorylink).

 ### Calibrating the `gain` parameter